She Went to the Field: Women Soldiers of the Civil War by Bonnie Tsui

 How did a woman hide her menstrual cycle?

 The $64,000 dollar question.
 Unfortunately, there is no historical information on this that this author could find.
 How a woman handled her menstrual cycle was also not a subject of Victorian literature.
-In writing A Yankee Maiden, this author had to go on speculation from female authors on women who fought in the Civil War.
+In writing the Yankee Tigress series, this author had to go on speculation from female authors on women who fought in the Civil War.
 The best aid this author received was placing the author’s persona in the female soldier’s boots and working through it logically, as they all would have had to do individually before the situation was upon them.

 In Victorian times, the belief was maintained that during a women’s menstrual cycle, she had to remain in respite and attempt nothing strenuous.
 She had to stay home and rest so she could take care of the nasty business of having a period.
 It wasn’t until 1908 that the medical profession finally figured out what the menstrual cycle was all about.
 Before that time, medical professionals commonly speculated that the uterus was a weak organ, and that is why it bled.